 Hi, my name is Wayne Kramer.
 Nice to meet you!

 I’ve always been a Hoosier, living my whole life in Southern Indiana.
 This is where I grew up, attended a small rural school system, and met my wife and best friend, Kaly.
 We’ve been truly blessed by God with an amazing family and great friends, and this is where we raise our three wonderful daughters.
 That, as all you parents of young children know, is a full-time job to itself!

-From early on, writing has always been one of my favorite things to do.
+From early on writing has been one of my favorite things to do.
 Throughout school, I always took a special interest in English, especially when it came to creative writing.
 Growing up, I was an avid participant in the Pizza Hut BookIt!
 Program, and I continued my interest in writing through the Young Authors contests that extended through middle school.
 Chrono Trigger captivated my interest and began shaping my writing as early as the 8th grade, back in September of 1996.
 (See also the About the Novel page for more details about its history.)
 Over all the years that followed, I would continue growing up both in skill and aspiration with the Chrono story.
 Looking back, the evolution of the novel from its start to where it is now is quite a fascinating one.
 All along, I have really used the Chrono Trigger novel and its many iterations as a vessel for shaping and refining my writing style into one that I believe people would now enjoy.